-Harry Bienenstock is a digital marketing manager specializing in user acquisition for Playtika, the world’s largest social casino gaming company.
+Harry Bienenstock is a Lead Digital Marketing Manager, WSOP for Playtika, the world’s largest social casino gaming company.
 He is responsible for the #1 mobile poker game in the US, World Series of Poker (WSOP).
 Harry has a unique backstory, first playing poker professionally before marketing the mobile app.
 He has 6 years of experience in digital marketing, previously working in affiliate management and digital marketing for iGaming then moving into user acquisition in social casino gaming.
-At Playtika, Harry overseas all aspects of WSOP marketing including campaign management, media buying, growth hacking and managing paid search.
+At Playtika, Harry oversees all aspects of WSOP marketing including campaign management, media buying, growth hacking, and managing paid search.

 Read Harry’s blog: “Optimizing Spend Across Paid Mobile User Acquisition Channels.”

 In your own words, tell us about the app that you manage?

 I’m responsible for user acquisition for the World Series of Poker (WSOP) free-to-play app.
 WSOP is the most downloaded and revenue generating social poker app in the US.
 We were a true underdog story, the David to another big poker app’s Goliath.
 It didn’t happen overnight, but we got there by delivering an authentic poker experience to our users.
 It starts with bringing the right type of users into the game, and keeping them engaged by rolling out new features and new events regularly.